vanilla/docs/content/developer/configuration/using.md

 ## Writing to config

-Save to the config with the `SaveToConfig` function.
+Save to the config with the `saveToConfig` function.
 It takes the name of the config value, a new value to associate with it, and an optional options array.
-In the options array, you can pass the key `Save` with the value `FALSE` to make the config change only apply for this pageload.
+In the options array, you can pass the key `Save` with the value `false` to make the config change only apply for this pageload.

-Change a config setting permanently: `SaveToConfig('Name.Of.Setting', 'NewValue');`
+Change a config setting permanently: `saveToConfig('Name.Of.Setting', 'NewValue');`

-Change a config setting only for this pageload: `SaveToConfig('Name.Of.Setting', 'NewValue', array('Save' => FALSE));`
+Change a config setting only for this pageload: `saveToConfig('Name.Of.Setting', 'NewValue', array('Save' => false));`

-Simply passing the value `FALSE` in place of the options array has the same effect as passing `array('Save' => FALSE)`.
+Simply passing the value `false` in place of the options array has the same effect as passing `array('Save' => false)`.

 <aside class="warning">Do not used numeric-key arrays as config values.
 Associative arrays are fine.</aside>